Skip to main content

 - Partner | EY

 What's the buzz with Inflation Reduction Act energy credits for tax-exempt organizations?
 Join us for an informative session as we cover the various aspects of the clean energy tax credits enacted under the Inflation Reduction Act (IRA).
-We'll give practical examples of eligible expenditures, describe the potential value of these credits and nuances to keep in mind when determining the value of the credits.
+We'll give practical examples of eligible expenditures, describe the potential value of these credits, and look at nuances to keep in mind when determining the value of the credits.

 Learning Objectives:

-• Describe updates on guidance related to the direct pay election, apprenticeship requirements, and prevailing wage requirements
+• Recognize updates on guidance related to the direct pay election, apprenticeship requirements, and prevailing wage requirements.

-• Identify examples of credit opportunities and potential value of these credits to a nonprofit organizations
+• Identify examples of credit opportunities and the potential value of these credits to nonprofit organizations.

 2:15 PM – 3:05 PM EDT